konraddroeske/algo-practice-kotlin/src/main/kotlin/stanfordAlgorithms/part4/week4/Week4.md

 - Question #1: how to pick initial solution x?
 	- Answer #1:
 		- Use a random solution
-		- Run many independent trials of local search, return teh best locally optimal solution found.
+		- Run many independent trials of local search, return the best locally optimal solution found.
 	- Answer #2:
 		- use your best heuristics